robfairh/2023_nt_dh/reviews.md

 Yes.
 It now reads: "boron neutron capture therapy".

 > “Normal Fuel Elements” and “Control Fuel Elements do not need to be capitalized.

+Yes.
+It now reads: "normal fuel elements (NFEs) and control fuel elements (CFEs)".

-“8x10 array” should be “8 × 10
+> “8x10 array” should be “8 × 10 array.”

+Yes.
+It now reads: "8 × 10 array".

-> array.” “x-direction” and “y-direction” should be “-direction” and “-direction.”
+> “x-direction” and “y-direction” should be “-direction” and “-direction.”

+I didn't understand this one.
+I think there is missing information.

 > “the rector operated” should be “the reactor operated.”

+Yes.
+It now reads: "the reactor operated".

 > RA-6 Results: The Table I captions says “Values expressed in W.” But the table lists values in
 > units of W m⁻³ and unitless ratios.